Click here to track your progress on review topics with our

 Lindskog et al review the diagnosis, treatment, as well as biomechanical reviews of treatment options for unstable intertrochanteric hip fractures.

-Answer 1, 2, and 3: No difference in collapse has been shown between long or short intramedullary devices and a sliding hip screw in stable intertrochanteric hip fractures.
+Answer 1, 2, and 3: No difference in collapse has been shown between long or short intramedullary devices and an external fixator in stable intertrochanteric hip fractures.

 Answer 4: Early postoperative weightbearing is the goal after repair, and no differences have been shown in collapse rates with different weight bearing protocols.